Chandra179/travel/README.md

 retry if failed, for partial error, 3 of 4 is error, we cache the 1 response, but we still need to try retry in background and update teh cache, otherwise user will wait until the ttl expired

+robust error handling, handle error partially not stoping the entire request if any of the api call failed

+flexible datetime handling

+i choose mapping response manually for clarity and better control, if there is an error it obvious where its coming from

 ## Setup